A Brief Look At Every Ferrari “P” Car, From 250 to 499

 1965 275 P2

 The new car for 1965 looked similar to the 330 and 275 P, although it was quite a step forward underneath.
-The 330 and 275 P2 used the same engine sizes but on a brand-new semi-monocoque frame that was lighter and stiffer than before.
+The 330 and 275 P2 used the same engine sizes as before but were built on a brand-new semi-monocoque frame that was lighter and stiffer than before.
 Unequal-length wishbones were used instead of the old independent suspension, and both the front and rear track were widened.
-The most notable engine change was the use of dual-overhead cams instead of the single-cam motors from the previous years car.
-The 275 P2 was at home on tight tracks and won the Targa Florio, but was beaten by it’s more powerful sibling at most of the WSC races with the exception of Monza, where it was strangely faster than the 330 P2.
+The most notable engine change was the use of dual-overhead cams instead of the single-cam motors from the previous year’s car.
+The 275 P2 was at home on tight tracks and won the Targa Florio, but was beaten by its more powerful sibling at most of the WSC races, except Monza, where it was strangely faster than the 330 P2.

 Specs: 3.3 Liter Colombo V12, 350 horsepower, unknown MPH top speed, 1,741 pounds dry weight